Christoph16478/iq/iq_python.md

 It’s time to lay out the approach you will be using to solve the problem.

 Firstly, when it comes to Python, we always start with importing the necessary libraries.
 This is crucial because it gives you access to the various packages and functions that are needed to manipulate the data.
 After we’re done importing the libraries, we can begin preparing our data for analysis.

 Secondly, keeping in mind the required information for the solution, we need the territories and their sales value for Q3 and Q4 of 2021.
 We will achieve this in two steps which can be performed interchangeably.

 Filter for rows showing Q3 and Q4 sales of 2021; and Identify the territory of sale by merging the two tables.
 Thirdly, we need to analyze the sales quarterly, as opposed to at a transactional level.
-So, we will aggregate the sales by summing this for each territory-quarter pair, viz., T1-Q3, T1-Q4, T2-Q3, and so on…
+So, we will aggregate the sales by summing this for each territory-quarter pair, viz., T1-Q3, T1-Q4, T2-Q3, and so on.

 The expected table after these steps are performed will contain the territory ID, quarter, and their respective sum of sales.

 It is good practice to think ahead about the format that you need your data to be in to make your operations easier.
 It is best to have the table in the form of Territory ID | Q3 Sales | Q4 Sales.
 This step is to allow us to quickly calculate the ratio using the Q3 and Q4 sales columns.

 Let’s merge Q3 sales with Q4 sales in an inner join, relating them using the territory_id.
 This step is necessary to transform our data into the structure we mentioned above.
 An inner join is what we’re going for here as we only want the territories with both Q3 and Q4 sales.
 This way, we exclude the territories which have a sale only in Q3 or Q4, which includes newly opened stores and stores with temporary closures.

 Now, we can calculate the sales growth ratio using the formula provided in the question.